Norfolk Windmill with Day Boat in Broadland. Sleeps 4 - bookings 7 nights with Friday arrival from May to November. Popular place!

 The Mill stands by itself in an enclosed garden surrounded by idyllic Broadland Marshes and can be reached by boat or a 10 minute walk along a concrete path from your individual car parking space.

 Just stepping across the River Path onto the privately owned Mill Moorings you have your own seating area where you can picnic, fish, birdwatch, imagine Nelson as a young man learning to sail on Hickling Broad, watch the life on the River Thurne and adjacent Hickling Norfolk Wildlife Trust or just sit and do nothing.

 On these moorings is Misty day boat, the use of this boat is included in the price of your stay.
-This really is the best way to explore The Norfolk Broads, you will be given full instruction, buoyancy aids, your first tank of fuel and full insurance.
+This really is the best way to explore The Norfolk Broads, you will be given full instruction, buoyancy aids, fuel and full insurance.

 If you wish to bring your own sailing boat that is fine too, as there are sufficient moorings for your use but please advise upon booking.

 Around the mill within the enclosed garden are lovely areas to sit with seating provided to enjoy the most splendid evening views across uninterrupted countryside, sit quietly and you may see Barn Owls and Marsh Harriers.